adolsalamanca/banking-kata/README.md

 Requirements
 ------------

+Go installed and GOPATH properly configured

+Code: <br/>
 Account will expose only 3 methods: <br/>
  - Deposit, Withdrawal and PrintStatement <br/>
  - Show your TDD skills! <br/>
- - Go simple, small methods and files
+ - Go simple, small methods and files <br/>

 Started from defining an acceptance test: